nulLeeKH/license-writing-convention/README.md

-# license-writing-conventions
+# license-writing-convention
-The repository contains conventions for insert license in documents.
+The repository contains convention for insert license in documents.